sanko/FFI-SDL3.pm/README.md

 This method is used internally, and should not be used unless you have a specific need to close the selected audio driver.
 You should normally use [`SDL_Quit( )`](#sdl_quit).

+## `SDL_GetCurrentAudioDriver( )`

+Get the name of the current audio driver.

+        my $driver = SDL_GetCurrentAudioDriver( );

+The returned string points to internal static memory and thus never becomes invalid, even if you quit the audio subsystem and initialize a new driver (although such a case would return a different static string from another call to this function, of course).
+As such, you should not modify or free the returned string.

+Returns the name of the current audio driver or undef if no driver has been initialized.

+## `SDL_OpenAudio( ... )`

+This function is a legacy means of opening the audio device.

+    my $obtained = SDL_OpenAudio(
+        SDL2::AudioSpec->new( { freq => 48000, channels => 2, format => AUDIO_F32 } ) );

+This function remains for compatibility with SDL 1.2, but also because it's slightly easier to use than the new functions in SDL 2.0.
+The new, more powerful, and preferred way to do this is [`SDL_OpenAudioDevice( ...
+)`](#sdl_openaudiodevice) .

+This function is roughly equivalent to:

+        SDL_OpenAudioDevice( (), 0, $desired, SDL_AUDIO_ALLOW_ANY_CHANGE );

+With two notable exceptions:

+- - If `obtained` is undefined, we use `desired` (and allow no changes), which means desired will be modified to have the correct values for silence, etc, and SDL will convert any differences between your app's specific request and the hardware behind the scenes.
+- - The return value is always success or failure, and not a device ID, which means you can only have one device open at a time with this function.

+    * \param desired an SDL_AudioSpec structure representing the desired output
+    *                format.
+Please refer to the SDL_OpenAudioDevice documentation
+    *                for details on how to prepare this structure.
+    * \param obtained an SDL_AudioSpec structure filled in with the actual
+    *                 parameters, or NULL.
+    * \returns This function opens the audio device with the desired parameters,
+    *          and returns 0 if successful, placing the actual hardware
+    *          parameters in the structure pointed to by `obtained`.
+    *
+    *          If `obtained` is NULL, the audio data passed to the callback
+    *          function will be guaranteed to be in the requested format, and
+    *          will be automatically converted to the actual hardware audio
+    *          format if necessary.
+If `obtained` is NULL, `desired` will
+    *          have fields modified.
+    *
+    *          This function returns a negative error code on failure to open the
+    *          audio device or failure to set up the audio thread; call
+    *          SDL_GetError() for more information.

-# Imports
+# Constants/Imports

-This list of imports will be organized by their related tags.
-Of course, you may import them all by name as well.
+This list of constants may be imported by name or with their related tags.
+Here, we've organized them by their import tag.

 ## `:init`

 These are the flags which may be passed to [`SDL_Init( ... )`](#sdl_init).
 You should specify the subsystems which you will be using in your application.

-- `SDL_INIT_TIMER`

-    Timer subsystem.
+- `SDL_INIT_TIMER` - Timer subsystem.

-- `SDL_INIT_AUDIO`
+- `SDL_INIT_AUDIO` -Audio subsystem.

-    Audio subsystem.

-- `SDL_INIT_VIDEO`

-    Video subsystem.
+- `SDL_INIT_VIDEO` - Video subsystem.
 Automatically initializes the events subsystem.

-- `SDL_INIT_JOYSTICK`

-    Joystick subsystem.
+- `SDL_INIT_JOYSTICK` - Joystick subsystem.
 Automatically initializes the events subsystem.

-- `SDL_INIT_HAPTIC`

-    Haptic (force feedback) subsystem.
+- `SDL_INIT_HAPTIC` - Haptic (force feedback) subsystem.

-- `SDL_INIT_GAMECONTROLLER`

-    Controller subsystem.
-Automatically initilizes the joystick subsystem.
+- `SDL_INIT_GAMECONTROLLER` - Controller subsystem.
+Automatically initializes the joystick subsystem.

-- `SDL_INIT_EVENTS`

-    Events subsystem.
+- `SDL_INIT_EVENTS` - Events subsystem.

-- `SDL_INIT_EVERYTHING`

-    All of the above subsystems.
+- `SDL_INIT_EVERYTHING` - All of the above subsystems.
 - `SDL_INIT_SENSOR`
-- `SDL_INIT_NOPARACHUTE`

-    Compatibility; this flag is ignored.
+- `SDL_INIT_NOPARACHUTE` - Compatibility; this flag is ignored.

 ## `:hints`